-Although we refer to CareSuper throughout this document, generally it is CareSuper's administrator, Australian Administration Services Pty Ltd (AAS), which will collect, use, disclose and store your personal information, in accordance with the APPs, on behalf of CareSuper.
+Although we refer to CareSuper throughout this document, generally it is CareSuper's administrator that will collect, use, disclose and store your personal information, in accordance with the APPs, on behalf of CareSuper.

-There are other service providers and organisations that provide services to CareSuper and its members which may also be provided with your personal information.
+There are others service providers and organisations that provide services to CareSuper and its members which may also be provided with your personal information.

-- Mailing companies - organisations that are contracted by CareSuper or AAS to mail and/or email your member statements, reports and other correspondence
+- Mailing companies - organisations that are contracted by CareSuper or CareSuper’s administrator to mail and/or email your member statements, reports and other correspondence

 - Financial institutions and banks to process your direct debit requests

-- Entities which provide underlying investments or financial products which you choose as part of your CareSuper product
+- Entities that provide underlying investments or financial products that you choose as part of your CareSuper product

 - Research organisations to obtain member or employer feedback and opinions for CareSuper